 A biocontainment unit exercise showcased its capabilities and team to media, congressional staff members and state officials.

-As flu season continues, experts consider this season a milder, low-severity flu season compared with recent seasons, including the 2017–2018 season, which was believed to be one of the worst in years.
-However, we still remain vigilant at Johns Hopkins to protect our patients, staff and community.
+Experts considered this past season a milder, low-severity flu season compared with recent seasons, including the 2017–2018 season, which was believed to be one of the worst in years.

 The Johns Hopkins biocontainment unit (BCU) team celebrated a number of accomplishments during a one-month period between February and March.